MailTape/MailTape-v1/_posts/2022-07-10-Charlotte-Adigéry.md

 image: 'https://mailta.pe/img/fbPic500.png'
 episode_URL: 'http://mailta.pe/500/Charlotte-Adigéry/'
 ---
 <p id="introduction"> Our 500th episode of MailTape this morning!!
-We've had so many delightful guests this year and since 2012, it's such a special gift to bring music into peoples' hearts every week.
-We hope you've loved these moments as much as we have.
+This year and since 2012, we've welcomed so many wonderful guests, sharing love for music with our loyal listeners every Sunday.
+It's hard not to feel sentimental with this particularly special gift of bringing music into peoples' hearts.
+We hope you've loved these moments as much as we have, cheers to the next 500.
     <br><br>
-Bolis's intricate producing surprises listeners with each sortie, stretching from creative sampling to layered snythwork to punchy basslines.
-His production tells stories in its own right, evolving with every release.
+To celebrate with us, we welcome Charlotte Adigéry to MailTape this morning!
 </p>

 # Charlotte Adigéry's selection